Avaya-Infinity/omni-sdk-web/README.md

 ## Introduction

-Avaya Infinity™ platform provides Omni SDK using which you can enable your client applications with chat capabilities of Avaya Infinity™ platform.
-The Omni SDK is a set of libraries that provide a collection of methods, objects, events and UI components that will allow you to easily integrate your client applications.
+The Avaya Infinity™ platform provides the Omni SDK, which enables you to add the chat capabilities of the Avaya Infinity™ platform to your client applications.
+The Omni SDK is a set of libraries that provides APIs and UI components designed to facilitate the seamless integration of Avaya Infinity Omni channel functionalities into your client applications.

 ## Next Steps

-1. Review the key components and integration flow involved to acheive Omni SDK integration in the [Overview](#overview) section.
+1. Review the key components and integration flow involved to achieve Omni SDK integration in the [Overview](#overview) section.
-2. Reach out to your Avaya Infinity™ account administrator to obtain appropriate access information for a Web Chat integration, like,
+2. Reach out to your Avaya Infinity™ account administrator to obtain appropriate access information for a Web Chat integration, like:

-   - for your Backend Web App (To generate JWT):
+   - For your Backend Web App (To generate JWT):

      - Avaya Infinity™ hostname
      - Account Id